Systemcluster/wrappe/README.md

 * `cwd`: The files will be unpacked to the working directory of the runner executable.

 It defaults to `temp`.

+#### verification

+This option specifies the verification of the unpacked payload before skipping extraction.
+Accepted values are:

+* `existence`: All files in the payload will be checked for existence.
+* `checksum`: A checksum for all files will be calculated and compared with the checksum calculated during the packing process.
+* `none`: No verification will be performed.

+It defaults to `existence`.

 #### versioning